SEA High-Efficiency Engine

 However, development of technologies that might be used in the third step, the reconversion step, have lagged behind.
 For many years, the favored candidate for the reconversion step has been the hydrogen fuel cell, but fuel cells have never reached their anticipated potential, even after several decades of intensive research and development efforts.
 Heat engines represent an alternative technology, but even though some types of heat engines—reciprocating piston engines in particular—are very reliable and relatively inexpensive, efficiencies have previously been so low that complete ESR cycles using heat engine have remained impractical.
 SEA has changed that.

-Recently SEA has developed a design for a high-efficiency two-stroke internal combustion engine that makes ESR cycles economically viable.
+SEA has developed a design for a high-efficiency two-stroke internal combustion engine that makes ESR cycles economically viable.
 SEA’s engine is versatile in that it can be sized to meet the demands of large or small energy markets and, like other reciprocating piston engines, it can respond quickly to changing loads.
 Also, when an SEA engine is used in conjunction with an SEA cogeneration system (SEA Cogen), the low-grade thermal energy collected by the engine coolant can be carried to borehole heat exchangers and added—at a higher temperature—to thermal energy previously collected and stored by the SEA cogeneration system.
 When our high-efficiency engine is integrated with existing solar technologies, long-term storage of solar-derived electricity becomes economically viable; and even the valuable low-grade thermal energy that is rejected during operation of the engine can be collected and stored for later use.

 2. EXISTING INTERNAL COMBUSTION ENGINE TECHNOLOGY

-Every internal combustion engine that has been brought into service during the past century and a half has had an operating cycle that includes a compression process.
-In these engines, compression of a gaseous oxidant or a gaseous fuel/oxidant mixture prior to combustion provides the capability for large volumetric expansion ratios of the combustion products; and larger expansion ratios are directly associated with more efficient engine performance.
+Every internal combustion engine that has been brought into service during the past century and a half has had an operating cycle that includes an in-engine compression process.
+In these engines, compression of a gaseous oxidant or a gaseous fuel/oxidant mixture prior to combustion provides the capability for large volumetric expansion ratios of the combustion products; and larger expansion ratios are directly associated with more efficient engines.
 However, the compression process, as it is performed in existing internal combustion engines, imposes severe mechanical and thermal design constraints on engine components.
 For example, in conventional reciprocating piston engines, expansion of combustion products occurs within the same physical volume as compression of the oxidant or the fuel/oxidant mixture.
 For these engines, the expansion ratio of the combustion products is constrained to be equal to, or very nearly equal to, the compression ratio of the oxidant or the fuel/oxidant mixture.
 Attempts to achieve higher compression ratios—and correspondingly higher efficiencies—require heavier engine components made of materials capable of withstanding the very high temperatures and pressures that result from the compression process.
 Ultimately, these design constraints limit the compression ratios and the corresponding expansion ratios that are practical, and that, in turn, limits the achievable efficiency of engines utilizing a compression process.

 3. THE SEA INTERNAL COMBUSTION ENGINE

 The SEA engine is a two-stroke internal combustion engine.
-The distinguishing feature of the engine design is that its operating cycle does not include a compression process.
+The distinguishing feature of the engine design is that its operating cycle does not include an in-engine compression process.
 The engine achieves high efficiency through an innovatively timed sequence of injecting and igniting pressurized fuel and oxidant gases that are provided from external reservoirs.
 This makes the SEA engine ideal for the reconversion step in ESR cycles that are intended to store and then regenerate electricity derived from variable energy resources such as solar radiation.

 Since the operating cycle of an SEA engine does not have a compression process, the mechanical interconnections of the engine’s components can be designed to achieve other engine design goals.
 We have used this design flexibility to make the internal volume of each of the engine’s cylinders at piston top-dead-center (clearance volume) as small as possible without allowing the piston head to actually contact the closed end of the cylinder under any set of operating conditions.
 This means that, to a good approximation, the expansion ratio for combustion products is determined solely by the choice of the engine’s crank ignition angle.
 (The crank ignition angle is the angle through which the crankshaft rotates in moving the piston from its top-dead-center position to the position at which ignition of the fuel and oxidant gases occurs.)
 The crank ignition angle can be set independently of other design concerns to achieve a high expansion ratio—and high engine efficiency.
 In addition to providing high efficiencies, this simple control of the expansion ratio gives SEA engines high torque values, low thermal loading of engine components, and lower vibration and noise levels.